Kichura/MCWine/sources/resources_used.md

 - [Twixxi](https://www.modrinth.com/resourcepack/large-roman-numerals) - Adds further romanic for level 0 - 255,
 - [railgun](https://modrinth.com/resourcepack/better-wither-heart) - Improves the wither heart to be morely obvious,
 - [Rhythmic](https://modrinth.com/resourcepack/high-contrast-pottery) - Makes the pottery symbols easier to tell,
-- [Embin](https://modrinth.com/resourcepack/embin-hardcore_absorption) - Improves the absorption hearts in hardcore mode.
+- [Embin](https://modrinth.com/resourcepack/embin-hardcore_absorption) - Improves the absorption hearts in hardcore mode,
+- [thgabs](https://modrinth.com/resourcepack/hangul-kana-fix) - Fixes hangul & kana fonts from being weird.

 *(This list is subject to change - If you do not want to use any of the three resource packs then you can disable them in the resource packs configuration page in-game)*